This article will discuss the steps required to connect WIN-911 Standard, Interactive, or Advanced the FactoryTalk View Alarms and Events Server.

 1. The WIN-911/FT option is required to make the connection to FactoryTalk View A&E Server.
 If you have not purchased the WIN-911/FT option with your base license (Standard, Interactive, or Advanced), please contact your WIN-911 reseller.

 2. WIN-911 must be installed on a computer with FactoryTalk Services installed.
 The computer also must have a FactoryTalk View Client installed.
 The FactoryTalk Client is not required to be licensed or running.

 3. Rockwell Alarm Multiplexer and Rockwell Event Multiplexer must both be running as Local System on the same machine as WIN-911.
 Open Windows Services and locate both Multiplexer Services to confirm Log on As is set to Local System.
-If Local Service is not configured, make the changes, and restart each service.
+If Local System is not configured, make the changes, and restart each service.